SuperDARNCanada/borealis/docs/source/setup_software.rst

 #. *Optional:* Use the BIOS to find a stable over-clock for the CPU.
 Usually the recommended turbo
    frequency is a good place to start.
 This step is optional, but will help system performance when it comes to streaming high rates from the USRP.
-Do not adjust higher over-clock settings without doing research. **NOTE: Overclocking is no longer suggested, as the increase performace comes at the cost of reliability**
+Do not adjust higher over-clock settings without doing research. **NOTE: Overclocking is no longer suggested, as the increase performance comes at the cost of reliability**

 #.
 Use the BIOS to enable boot-on-power.
 The computer should come back online when power is restored